RobWilsonTas/QGIS_Scratch_Mode/README.md

 This copies a QGIS project file to a temp AppData path, and takes all of the relative pathed data along with it

-It works by setting up 3 files
+It works by you setting up 3 files

 1. The headless scratch .py
 2. The scratch booter powershell script